 Microsoft plans to end support for Windows XP in April.
-If you still use Windows XP it’s time to think about what you’ll use as your next operating system.
+If you still use XP it's time to think about what you'll use as your next operating system.

 The most obvious choice is to move to a newer version of Microsoft Windows.
 We'll look more closely at that in a moment.
 If you've had enough of Windows, there are alternatives.

 Apple's OS X is a good choice for individual users.
 It may take a little adjustment after XP, but so will moving to a modern version of Windows.
 OS X is less likely to crash - my MacBook Air can go months without needing a reboot.

 Although you can get into long, protracted debates on the question, the truth is OS X is at least on a par with Windows when it comes to ease of use.
 Apple fans argue it is better.
 You can get OS X versions of almost all the important personal computer apps.

 If you have a particular, essential Windows-only app you could set up your Apple computer to dual-boot Windows or even run a virtual version of Windows.
 This could be a useful approach if you have a Windows XP app you can't live without.